 Hemicrania continua also shares features of cluster headaches.
 For example, people with hemicrania continua may have problems with involuntary nervous system functions.
-Those symptoms may include:
+Those symptoms, which occur on the affected side of the face and head, may include:

 Stuffy or runny nose